graphopedia-xyz/graphopedia/bubble-chart/index.md

 ### Double semi-circle plot
 <img src="comparative-half-bubble-plot.svg" alt="comparative half bubble plot" class="f-right-half" /> The double semi-circles allow comparison between two related numbers [displays two half-circles side by side](https://www.informationisbeautifulawards.com/showcase/604-the-analytical-tourism-map-of-piedmont) with the area of each circle being inferred from its half.
 Although semi-circles may be more difficult to compare visually, this variation increases the data density becoming a space-saving bubble chart variety.
 A similar technique is used in the [split violin plot](/violin-plot#split-violin-plot).

+### Comet Chart
+Comet charts are a variation on the combination of [scatter plot](/scatter-plot) and bubble chart that represents values at two different point in time with the upward or downward movement stylized as the tail of a comet.

 ## Alternatives